 Chiropractic manipulation or adjustments can also help stop feelings of vertigo and chiropractic massage is one of the best ways to relieve stress.

 You might have heard that some people actually get vertigo after a chiropractor visit.
 This is sometimes a side effect of adjustments.
 You can read more about this subject in detail in this article.

 Overall, your best chance of eliminating vertigo once and for all is to see your chiropractor if the above remedies fail.
 They can pinpoint the causes or reasons for your vertigo and make it stop so you can feel like your old, balanced self once more.

 If you found this article helpful, please feel free to share it with others.

 Don’t live with vertigo one more minute!
-Call Better Health Chiropractic and Rehab today!
+Call Better Health Chiropractic and Physical Rehab today!

 Schedule an Appointment and Receive